bcgov/data-publication/pages/dsg_before_you_start.md

 In addition, the following resources are available:

-+ Data Publication Services > BC Geographic Warehouse > [_Publication Workflow_](dps_bcgw_w.md): a step by step guide to the data onboarding process for data to be loaded into the BC Geographic Warehouse.
++ BC Geographic Warehouse > [_Publication Workflow_](dps_bcgw_w.md): a step by step guide to the data onboarding process for data to be loaded into the BC Geographic Warehouse.
 + [_Frequently Asked Questions_](faq.md)
 + [_DataBC Program Key Contacts_](faq.md#WHOS-WHO-AT-DATABC)